 We’re certainly happier when we learn how to cope with obstacles.
 When you’re faced with a problem, think about what got you through something similar in the past.
 Would it work here?
 What else can you try?

-If you feel like you’re hitting a brick wall, consider speaking with a therapist on a weekly basis.
+If you feel like you’re hitting a brick wall, consider speaking with a mental health professional like a therapist on a weekly basis.
 You don’t need to have a diagnosed mental health condition or overwhelming crisis to seek therapy.

 Even just a few sessions can help you add some new goodies to your emotional toolbox.

 It’s easy to neglect self-care in a fast-paced world.
-But your body carries your thoughts, passions, and spirit through this world, doesn’t it deserve a little TLC?
+But trying to find time to nurture yourself as much as you can is important in supporting your body’s responsibilities of carrying your thoughts, passions, and spirit through this world.

 Maybe it’s unwinding your workweek with a long, hot bath.
-Or adopting a skin care routine that makes you feel indulgent.
-Or simply setting aside a night to put on your softest jammies and watch a movie from start to finish.
+Or it may be adopting a skin care routine that makes you feel indulgent.
+Or it could be simply setting aside a night to put on your softest jammies and watch a movie from start to finish.

 Whatever it is, make time for it.
-Put it in your planner if you must, but do it.
+Put it in your planner if you must, but try to make it a priority do it.

-If you find that giving daily compliments provides a needed boost to your mood, considering making a monthly routine of giving back on a larger scale.
+If you find that giving daily compliments provides a needed boost to your mood, consider making a monthly routine of giving back on a larger scale.

 No one to go out with?
 Well, what rule says you can’t go out alone?

-Go to your favorite restaurant, take in a movie, or go on that trip you’ve always dreamed of.
+Consider going to your favorite restaurant, taking in a movie, or going on that trip you’ve always dreamed of.